LorenzoRottigni/md-documentations/machine-learning/udemy-bootcamp/06-seaborn/06-seaborn.md

 ## Distribution Plots
 Distribution plots allows to show the distribution of a univariate (one variable) set of observations.

+### DISTPLOT
+Distplot is a histogram with a line on it representing the distribution.
 ```
 import seaborn as sns